Tenari/combatrpg/design_doc.md

 - items/money (inventory)
 - location

 You progress by gaining chi.
-Once you have a lot of chi, you can attempt to push through to the next level.
-Your level up attempt's success chance increases the more chi you have stored.
+Once you have a lot of chi, you can either expand your "dantian" (where you store your chi) or level up.
+Expanding your dantian means you can use more chi when you level up, which gives you stat benefits.
+You can expand your dantian multiple times between levels.
 After levelling up, you lose all your chi and must begin collecting again.
 You gain chi automatically over time, but the rate is influenced by the "feng shui" of the place you are at, and the population density of the area.
 Beautiful remote places have a much higher chi regen rate than ugly crowded places.
 You also gain a lot of chi from killing monsters and absorbing their chi.
 There are some magical pills you can take as well that give you chi.
 Levelling up improves your character by giving you more hp and by allowing you to learn new combat techniques.

+However, as stated before, killing monsters and absorbing their chi is the main way to gain chi.
+However, to prevent the game from being a chi-grindfest, we want to scale the chi you earn logarithmically by how powerful the monster is.
+Basically, it only takes killing about three things on your level to get enough chi to level up, whereas it would take like 30 things a level below you, or 300 things 2 levels below, and killing stuff 3 levels down gives you basically nothing.
+And if you kill something a level above you, you'd potentially get enough chi to level up more than once.

 #### Character Interactions